- Black Country Skills Factory

 1. Up-skilling the existing workforce

-The Skills Factory works in collaboration with local training providers and colleges to offer an extensive portfolio of courses in a wide range of technical skills as well as accredited management & leadership bite-sized training specifically tailored for the sector.
+The Skills Factory works in collaboration with local training providers and colleges to offer an extensive portfolio of funded bite-sized upskilling courses in a wide range of technical skills, as well as accredited management and leadership bite-sized training specifically tailored for the sector.

 They also sign-post to the two-year accelerated BEng Manufacturing Engineering degree delivered by the University of Wolverhampton.

-The Skills Factory supports employers looking to take on engineering apprentices by offering impartial advice and support and can signpost to local colleges or training providers based on their needs.
+The Skills Factory supports employers looking to take on apprentices by offering impartial advice and information which enables it to signpost to businesses to appropriate local colleges or training providers based on their needs.
 The Skills Factory team has detailed knowledge on the offering from each provider in the region.

 The Skills Factory manages two programmes linking business and schools supported by the Careers & Enterprise Company.

-i) the Enterprise Adviser Network which coordinates a network of experienced, volunteer business advisers with senior schools across the Black Country.
-The aim is to help schools better understand and access business as part of their Careers Education, Advice & Guidance for pupils.
+i) The Enterprise Adviser Network which coordinates a network of experienced, volunteer business advisers with secondary schools across the Black Country.
+The aim is to help schools better understand and access business, as part of their Careers Education, Advice and Guidance for pupils.